btjanaka/cpsm/README.md

 This creates a journey-to-the-moon.cpp and journey-to-the-moon.txt file in the hackerrank/solving file and opens up an editor where you can work on the files.
+_Note that if any of these files exist already, they will simply be opened._
 Once you are done, you can move the files to the main hackerrank directory (i.e.
 "save" it) with the following command.